martyn0022/Wikidumps_pageview_aggregator/README.md

 4. Specify the OpenStreetMap Key-Value pair (ie. historic-castle) as prompted by the console

-5.Hit enter.
+5. Hit enter.
 The following sorted list of Qnumber-Views should be saved into a file named ```Qviews.txt```.

 ## Querying other time periods
 The list in the Dropbox link was generated from Wikipedia page views in Decemeber 2019.
 However if you have to query the page views in a different time period, heres how: